epolish/sandbox/issues.md

 Functional problems:

     Code-behind has many whitespaces and empty strings.
+When the project will be large, it'll be additional overhead on server.

     Search results page doesnt stylized(controls, text etc.).
     Search image doesn't work by clicking.
 For searching, person must press enter.